Hibou57/PostiATS-Utilities/doc/syntax-guide.md

   * `"absvt0ype"`
   * `"absvtflat"`

-Abstract prop, type, view or viewtype.
-These are special cases of `STACST_DECL` which is more versatile but less expresses the intent.
+Abstract prop, type, view or viewtype, which defines impredicative abstract constants.
+These are comparable to `STACST_DECL` which is for abstract predicative constants.
+Usually used to encode relations.

 ADDRAT_EXP